Women in Palestine: Israeli–Palestinian conflict

+Women and anti-Israel movements

-In the aftermath of the 1948 Arab-Israeli War, many Palestinians were expelled from their homes leading many to find refuge in other nations such as Jordon, Syria, and Lebanon.
-Following the incident known as the Nakba, many women were concerned about their own survival leading to a decline in women’s public activity.
-Nevertheless, such an exodus forced the women’s movement, emerging in the 50s and 60s, to expand its outreach to support families in desperation.
+In the aftermath of the 1948 Arab-Israeli War, many Palestinians were expelled from their homes leading many to find refuge in other nations such as Jordan, Syria, and Lebanon.
+Following the Nakba, many women were concerned about their own survival, which led to a decline in women’s public activity.
+The Nakba forced the women’s movement, which continued in the 50s and 60s, to expand its outreach to support families in desperation.
 The Palestinian Women’s Union established orphanages, health clinics, and first-aid centers in the West Bank.
-Politically, many would join political organizations such as the Jordanian Communist Party, the Arab National Movement, and other underground political parties during this period of exile.
-The women that occupied these political movements were those of the middle class, as limitations from socio-economic pressures hampered their ability to branch out their movements to poorer neighborhoods and refugee camps.
-Nevertheless, the role of women in these parties was often times limited as very few attained leadership roles, and many were pushed into social service sectors; the aspect of women’s liberation was given little attention in these movements.
+Politically, many joined political organizations such as the Jordanian Communist Party, the Arab Nationalist Movement, and other underground political parties during this period of exile.
+The women who occupied these political movements were generally those of the middle class, as limitations from socio-economic pressures hampered their ability to branch out their movements to poorer neighborhoods and refugee camps.
+Nevertheless, the role of women in these parties was oftentimes limited as very few attained leadership roles, and many were pushed into social service sectors; the aspect of women’s liberation was given little attention in these movements.

-Following the Six-Day War in 1967, Israel successfully defeated the coalition of Arab states and gained control of the West Bank and the Gaza Strip.
+Following the Six-Day War in 1967, Israel gained control of the West Bank and the Gaza Strip.
 During this occupation of once-Palestinian land, Israel implemented structural changes that changed the socio-economic lives of the population, resulting in Palestine’s economy depending heavily on Israel’s economy.
 The women of Palestine now faced a triple form of oppression through class, gender, and nationality.
-Radicalized by escalating events, women such as Leila Khaled, joined the Palestinian Resistance Movement (PRM) and took up armed struggle as many would be trained both militarily and politically.
-Ever pragmatic, the PRM still implemented a strict division of labor between men and women and between the young and old.
-Women's duties were regulated to nursing and providing food and uniforms for soldiers.
-Younger members were sent to camps to be trained in armed struggle, whilst the older women filled the administrative roles.
+Amid escalating tensions, women like Leila Khaled became involved in the Palestinian Resistance Movement (PRM), participating in military and political activities.
+The PRM still implemented a strict division of labor between men and women and between the young and old.
+Women were sometimes assigned to duties such as providing food and uniforms for soldiers, although younger members were sent to camps to be trained in armed struggle while older women filled administrative roles.
 Elsewhere, another movement emerged, one different from the strategies of previous organizations, one that sought to effectively mobilize those from universities, villages, and refugee camps.
-Announced in 1978 on International Women’s Day, the Women’s Work Committee came to represent an association willing to develop a strategy to combine national liberation and women's liberation.
-The founders of the committee were disappointed in the actions of previous charitable societies as they failed to educate the general population; to rectify this issue, they launched programs promoting literacy, health education, and classes teaching embroidery.
+Announced in 1978 on International Women’s Day, the Women's Work Committee came to represent an association willing to develop a strategy to combine national liberation and women's liberation.
+The founders of the committee were disappointed in the actions of previous charitable societies as they had failed to educate the general population; to rectify this issue, they launched programs promoting literacy, health education, as well as classes teaching embroidery.
 Further aiding those of a working-class background, they started daycare centers to allow them to continue working as their children were being cared for.